hazelcast/hazelcast/docs/design/sql/11-engine-merge.md

 `ReceiverTasklet` deserializes them and adds them to input queues of target processors.
 The sender and receiver tasklets are cooperative.

-In IMDG ...
-TODO

-In both engines, to avoid possible packet loss or reordering of items sent over the network, we use the lower-level connection objects.
+In Jet, to avoid possible packet loss or reordering of items sent over the network, we use the lower-level connection objects.
 A connection glitch that is normally handled without a cluster topology change, will cause the query to fail.
 However, in case of Jet, if the job is fault-tolerant, it can restart from the latest snapshot and continue.

+In IMDG, query plan is split into one or more query fragments.
+Fragments are connected with each other via edges with unique IDs.
+Every fragment has one or more inputs and strictly one output.
+Inputs could be either a concrete data source (e.g., `IMap`), or a receiver operator.
+Output is either a sender operator, or a user cursor.
+Fragment is a vertex in the DAG, and a pair of sender/receiver operators is an edge.

+IMDG also uses `Connection` objects to send messages, bypassing the invocation subsystem.
+The engine is resilient to packet reordering, but not resilient to packet loss.

 ### Queues